The Task of Clearing Snow

 Clearing sidewalks

 The City of Mississauga has 2,400 kilometres of sidewalks.
 Of that, 1,700 kilometres are designated as priority sidewalks.
 Priority sidewalks are located on arterial, residential and industrial collector roads, transit routes; and, on roadways having school, nursing home and hospital frontage.
-These are included in the City’s current winter maintenance program.
 Priority sidewalks along with bus stops and pedestrian crossings have the same timelines for completion that priority roads receive.

 For issues about the quality or timing of City sidewalk clearing or to report damage caused by a sidewalk plow, please see ‘How we can help‘ below.